plainblack/ving/docs-src/content/about.md

 ## How Ving is Constructed
 Everything starts with the [Ving Schema](ving-schema.html), which defines tables in a database, along with fields, privileges, and other properties.
 From there everything is automatically generated, but still modifyable by you.
-Ving will generate [database schemas and migrations](drizzle.html), [low level APIs](ving-record.html), [REST APIs](rest.html), [Web UIs](ui.html), [email templates](email.html), and more.
+Ving will generate [database schemas and migrations](drizzle.html), [server-side Javascript APIs](ving-record.html), [REST APIs](rest.html), [Web UIs](ui.html), [email templates](email.html), and more.

 ## Why Rest?